-Infertility in mares is often caused by endometritis.
-It is caused by bacteria.
+Infertility in mares is often due to endometritis caused by bacteria.
 It is essential to know which antibiotic the bacterium in question is sensitive to in order to effectively treat the disorder.
-Determining this requires a bacterial culture from the inner lining of the uterus.
+Determining this sensitivity requires a bacterial culture from the inner lining of the uterus.
 A mucous sample is taken to that end.

 Endometritis is common among mares.
 That is because of the very short time between the birth of a foal and the subsequent servicing of the mare: generally not more than nine days.
 That is also how things go in herds that are kept under natural circumstances.
 Perhaps this relates to the gestation period, which is eleven months for horses.
-If the mare is to deliver her foal in the spring (the most favourable time) then she must be bearing her next young one month after the birth of the previous foal.
+So if the mare is to deliver her foal in the spring (the most favourable time) then she must be bearing her next young one month after the birth of the previous foal.
 But the uterus will not have recovered completely so shortly after a delivery.
 Particularly if the delivery was problematic, or if the afterbirth does not promptly come off, then bacteria will still be present in the uterus during the first period of being in heat.
-The uterus will be inflamed and is therefore not ready for the next gestation, because an embryo cannot nestle itself if the wall of the uterus is inflamed.
+The uterus will be inflamed and is therefore not ready for the next gestation.
+An embryo cannot nestle itself in an inflamed uterus wall.

 Taking a sample of the inner wall of the uterus involves bringing a sterile piece of gauze in contact with the mucous lining of the uterus.
 The gauze must not touch any other parts of the birth canal on its way in or on its way out.
 Which is why the gauze is enclosed in the hollow tip of a long tube.
-That tube is inserted into the vagina tip first all the way to the uterus.
-By applying pressure on the end of the tube outside the mare, the gauze is then released from the tip.
-It is moved back and forth a bit so it absorbs moisture and is then pulled back into the tip of the tube where it is sealed with the round cap of the tube.
+That tube is inserted into the vagina, tip first, all the way to the uterus.
+By applying pressure on the outside end of the tube, the gauze is then released from the tip inside the mare.
+It is moved back and forth a bit so that it absorbs moisture and is then pulled back into the tip of the tube where it is sealed with the round cap of the tube.
 The device is then pulled back through the vagina.
-This ensures that the bacteria that are cultured from the gauze in the laboratory are solely from the endometrium.
+This ensures that the bacteria that are cultured from the gauze in the laboratory are solely from the uterus.
 Nowadays, this monstrous device is made of thin plastic and intended for single use only.
 Back in the day, however, it was a robust tube made of galvanised iron and it had to be sterilised and equipped with a fresh gauze after every sampling.

 device for taking a sample from the uterus